Doris-vv/Coffee-Sales/README.md

 # Coffee Sales Project - Excel & Tableau & Powerpoint
-Watch this presentation on Linkdin at
+Watch this presentation on Linkedin at https://www.linkedin.com/posts/qingxiao-wang-471b19271_hi-here-is-the-presentation-of-coffee-orders-activity-7390075197543948288-86kn?utm_source=share&utm_medium=member_desktop&rcm=ACoAAEKNJFUBKME9GQ9vI0NKh9siqFpdKjeHYEQ

 The raw data for this project is presented in 3 sheets of 1 CSV file.
 This data represents coffee sales order, and they need to answer a few questions which will help them make important decisions to increase sales and improve their business.